nbycomp/neonephos-opg-ewbi-api/README.md

 A Go-based East-West Bound Interface API implementation.
-Work in bundle together with Nearby Computing OPG EWBI Operator
+Work in bundle together with Nearby Computing OPG EWBI Operator You can find the helm chart to deploy both services in [OPG EWBI Operator](github.com/nbycomp/opg-ewbi-operator)

 ## ⚠️ Under development